tidy-finance/website/docs/index.md

 * Chapter 1 introduces you to important concepts around which our approach of Tidy Finance revolves.
 * Chapter 2 provides tools to organize your data and prepare the most common data sets used in financial research: CRSP and Compustat.
-* Chapters 3-7 deal with key concepts of empirical asset pricing.
+* Chapters 3-7 deal with key concepts of empirical asset pricing such as beta estimation, portfolio sorts and performance analysis.
 * Chapters 8-9 apply machine learning methods to problems in factor selection and option pricing.
 * Chapters 10-11 provide approaches for parametric and constrained portfolio optimization and backtesting procedures.

 ## What won’t you learn? {.unnumbered}

 This is a book about doing empirical work.
-While we will assume only basic knowledge in statistics and econometrics, we do not provide detailed treatments of the methods applied in this book.
-Instead, you find references to more advanced treatments or to the seminal academic work in journal articles in the book.
+While we assume only basic knowledge in statistics and econometrics, we do not provide detailed treatments of the methods applied in this book.
+Instead, you find references to the seminal academic work in journal articles and to more detailed treatments.
-We figured that our comparative advantage is to provide a thorough implementation of portfolio sorts, backtesting procedures, machine learning methods or other related topics in empirical finance together with discussions on all the needy-greedy choices a researcher is faced to while conducting empirical analysis.
+We believe that our comparative advantage is to provide a thorough implementation of portfolio sorts, backtesting procedures, machine learning methods or other related topics in empirical finance together with discussions on all the needy-greedy choices you face while conducting empirical analysis.
-Instead of discussing, for instance, statistical properties of the well-established tools we use in this book, we instead confidently stand on the shoulders of giants.
+Instead of discussing, for instance, statistical properties of the well-established tools we use in this book, we hence confidently stand on the shoulders of giants.

 ## Why R? {.unnumbered}